narendraanjana09/MusicWiki/README.md

 * I tested all the APIs required on Postman to ensure that they are working correctly.
 * I looked for design ideas related to music apps on various websites.
 * I got the idea of showing only a little description text and adding the text "read more" for a user to open a bottom sheet where they can read the full description.
-* I designed some of the app's screens myself on Figma.
+* I designed the app's screens myself on Figma.
 * I started developing the app and got the necessary resources, such as Retrofit and Navigation framework.
 * I created layout files based on my designs.
+* I have also tested the app based on api responses and for multiple screen sizes.

 # Architecture